chipsalliance/chisel/docs/src/explanations/connectable.md

 ## Waived Data

 It is not uncommon for a user to want to connect Chisel components which are not type equivalent.
-For example, a user may want to cook up the `ready`/`valid` fields of a `ReadyValidIO` to a `DecoupledIO`, but because the `bits` field is not present in both, our operators would reject a connection.
+For example, a user may want to cook up the `ready`/`valid` members of a `ReadyValidIO` to a `DecoupledIO`, but because the `bits` member is not present in both, our operators would reject a connection.

 `WaivedData` is the mechanism to specialize connection operator behavior in these scenarios.
-For any addition field which is not present in the other component being connected to, they can be explicitly waived from the operator to be ignored, rather than trigger an error.
+For any addition member which is not present in the other component being connected to, they can be explicitly waived from the operator to be ignored, rather than trigger an error.

-### Connecting sub-types to super-types by waiving extra fields
+### Connecting sub-types to super-types by waiving extra members

 In the following example, we can use `:<>=` to connect a `MyReadyValid` to a `MyDecoupled` by waiving the `bits` member.